 As to Constitutional Court decisions, violation decisions on the prohibition of torture are of particular concern.
 While there were fewer than 25 cases in any given year between 2013-2018, this number jumped to more than one hundred in 2019 and to two hundred in 2020.
 Although these numbers are still low, the authorities must address the increasing trend as per the zero tolerance to torture policy.

 Judicial statistics offer a rough overview of the functioning of the judicial system every year.
-One must be mindful that every number in these statistics relate to a person’s request for justice or the public’s call for maintaining rule of law.
+One must be mindful that every number in these statistics relates to a person’s request for justice or the public’s call for maintaining the rule of law.
 Such statistics rarely paint the full picture in a judicial system.
 Hence, readers should take the 2020 judicial statistics with a pinch of salt and use them as a preliminary resource in identifying the Turkish judicial system’s achievements and shortcomings.

 The publicly available statistics include the years between 2013 and 2020.